AryaGadekar/Coral-Properties-Hotel-Revenue-Performance-Intelligence-Dashboard/README.md

 - Significant opportunity exists to **increase revenue through improved capacity utilization**

 Together, these insights provide a foundation for **data-driven revenue management strategies across the hotel portfolio.**

+## Strategic Recommendations & Performance Metrics

+Here’s the thing: insights are only useful when someone turns them into measurable work.
+Below are the priority plays for Coral Properties, each with short, actionable steps and the KPIs you should instrument from day one.

+---

+### 1) Improve weekday demand

+#### Why
+Weekends lift the portfolio while weekdays leave capacity idle.
+Raising midweek occupancy raises baseline RevPAR and smooths volatility.

+#### Actions
+- Run three weekday acquisition pilots focused on corporate travel and extended stays.
+- Launch limited-time weekday packages and test placement in-app and on partner channels.
+- Create low-cost weekday promos tied to local corporates and conference calendars.

+#### KPIs
+- **Weekday occupancy %** — booked rooms divided by sellable rooms on Mon–Thu.
+Target: +5 to 10% in pilots.
+- **Weekday RevPAR** — revenue divided by sellable rooms for Mon–Thu.
+Use as primary revenue impact metric.
+- **Orders per outlet (weekday)** — weekly bookings per property on weekdays.

+---

+### 2) Optimize channel mix

+#### Why
+Different platforms drive different value.
+Rebalance visibility and spend to favor channels that deliver higher realized revenue.

+#### Actions
+- Reallocate promotional budget toward platforms with stronger realisation %.
+- Negotiate listing or fee terms with high-volume platforms that under-realise.
+- Run A/B tests for platform-specific packaging and cancellation rules.

+#### KPIs
+- **Realisation % by platform** — revenue realized divided by revenue generated.
+- **ADR by platform** — realized revenue divided by bookings.
+- **Booking volume and CAC by platform** — to monitor acquisition efficiency.

+---

+### 3) Replicate best property practices

+#### Why
+Top properties combine demand capture and effective pricing.
+Systematize those practices so new or weaker properties scale faster.

+#### Actions
+- Document an operational playbook from top-performing properties covering assortment, launch cadence, and pricing rules.
+- Run three 90-day replication pilots and iterate weekly.
+- Bake successful playbook items into the standard roll-out checklist for new openings.

+#### KPIs
+- **RevPAR variance across properties** — aim to reduce standard deviation.
+- **Occupancy improvement at pilot sites** — percentage point change vs baseline.
+- **Time to positive payback for new outlets.**

+---

+### 4) Prioritize medium-format Tier 3 expansion

+#### Why
+Medium-format outlets in Tier 3 markets show the best unit economics in the data.
+Focus capital where the unit economics prove out.

+#### Actions
+- Build a Tier 3 cluster playbook with a repeatable medium-format layout.
+- Run market-level ROI screens and a small cluster pilot before greenlighting openings.

+#### KPIs
+- **Revenue per outlet (tier adjusted).**
+- **New outlet payback period.**
+- **Orders per outlet.**

+---

+### 5) Protect and scale core categories

+#### Why
+A handful of categories anchor daily revenue.
+Zero stockouts and prioritized visibility protect the revenue base.

+#### Actions
+- Enforce zero-stockout SLAs for top 20 SKUs.
+- Reallocate promotion spend to high-frequency categories like fruits and snack foods.
+- Pilot bundles or private label for top SKUs.

+#### KPIs
+- **Stockout rate for top SKUs.
+Target: <3%.**
+- **Category revenue concentration ratio:** percent of revenue from top 3 categories.
+- **Weekly sales volatility for core categories.**

+---

+### 6) Shift focus to order volume, not basket size

+#### Why
+Growth historically came from more orders, not larger baskets.
+Frequency is the lever that scales sustainably.

+#### Actions
+- Make Orders per Outlet a primary KPI and instrument it daily.
+- Run lightweight retention nudges and repeat-purchase campaigns.
+- Measure CAC per retained order and optimize channel spend accordingly.

+#### KPIs
+- **Orders per outlet (weekly).**
+- **Repeat purchase rate over 90 days.**
+- **CAC per retained order.**

+---

+### 7) Upgrade data instrumentation & reporting

+#### Why
+Missing timestamps and customer identifiers prevent cohort, retention, and margin analysis.
+Better data unlocks long-term strategy.

+#### Actions
+- Add `transaction_date`, `order_id`, and `customer_id` to ingestion.
+- Capture refunds, discounts, and margin fields.
+- Implement a star schema and automate weekly KPI reports.

+#### KPIs
+- **Instrumentation coverage:** percent of transactions with `customer_id` and timestamp.
+- **Time to baseline retention:** weeks until first cohort metrics are available.
+- **Percent of reports sourced from star schema.**

+---

+### 8) Run structured experiments and governance

+#### Why
+Controlled tests prove what actually scales.
+Make pilots the default, require decision gates, and measure lift before scaling.

+#### Actions
+- Design holdout test/control experiments for category pilots and promotional changes.
+- Define minimum detectable effect and decision gates for rollouts.
+- Maintain a dashboard of active experiments and outcomes.

+#### KPIs
+- **Percent of initiatives run as controlled experiments.**
+- **Percent of pilots that meet statistical thresholds before scaling.**
+- **Incremental revenue lift vs control.**